 - If short of time, opt for train tours that let you explore Key West, but this city is wonderfully explored by foot.

 - Everglades national park has an admission fee of $25 per car which is valid for the next 7 days.

 What to Eat

 - Keys are famous for its Key lime pie which is a must try.
 We tried from Mrs. Mac’s kitchen.
-It was flavorful but not very extraordinary as we had read at many places.
+It was flavorful but not very extraordinary as we had read in many places.

 - Robert is Here at Homestead is a must visit for some amazing shakes.
 Loved the coconut shake and the best was fresh sugarcane juice (do add lemon and ginger).
 A large variety of fresh tropical fruits is available, but it is a little expensive.

 Our Recommendations for the Road Trip from Miami to Key West with Kids

 - Bahia Honda state park for sandy beaches and warm water.

 - Glass bottom boat tour of the coral reef at John Pennekamp State Park.

 - Parasailing or snorkeling if interested in some adventure in Florida.